Read the relevant grant description within the College and Community Innovation (CCI) Program before you complete the application.

 Suggested referees should not be in a conflict of interest.
 Refer to the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations for more information.
 In addition, referees (external reviewers) must sign the Conflict of Interest and Confidentiality Agreement for Review Committee Members, External Reviewers, and Observers before they access the application material.

 The cover letter is optional and should only be used if you wish to provide NSERC with additional information that will not be shared with external reviewers, such as a request that an individual or group of individuals not be involved in the review of your proposal.
 NSERC will take such a request into consideration.
 The cover letter must contain your name, the type of CCI grant which you are applying for and the title of your application.

 Note: This letter may be accessible to these individuals under the Privacy Act.

 NSERC does not require original signatures on applications or other documents submitted electronically through its On-line System.
 The electronic submission of applications through this system represents approval and replaces the traditional “physical” or “wet” signatures.
 Refer to the Frequently Asked Questions in the Program Guide for Professors for more details.

-Before you, as an applicant or participant, can submit your application to NSERC or link your Personal Data Form to an application, you must read and agree to Terms and Conditions of Applying Form that appears in a pop-up window during the submission process.
+Before you, as an applicant, can submit your application to NSERC or link your Personal Data Form to an application, you must read and agree to the Terms and Conditions of Applying that appear in a pop-up window during the submission process.
 It is your responsibility to retain a copy of the agreed Terms and Conditions for your records.

 The signatures of the institutional authorities certify that: